nla-group/slearn/README.md

 - Step 1: Define the windows size (features size), the forecasting steps, symbolic representation method (SAX or fABBA) and classifier.

-- Step 2: DTransform time series into symbols with user specified parameters defined for symbolic representation.
+- Step 2: Transform time series into symbols with user specified parameters defined for symbolic representation.

-- Step 3: DDefine the classifier parameters and forecast the future values.
+- Step 3: Define the classifier parameters and forecast the future values.

 Use Gaussian Naive Bayes method:
 ```python